transpocamp/transportationcamp.org/events/phl2021/index.markdown

 | 2:30pm-3:15pm | Session 4
 | 3:15pm | Afternoon Hangout

-## Sponsorship
+## Become a Sponsor!

 TransportationCampPHL has always been made possible thanks to the generous support of numerous sponsors.
 We offer various sponsorship packages that are sure to fit the budget of all firms, businesses, and organizations; plus, we also offer a sponsorship option for individuals.
-For sponsorship inquiries, please contact us at [transportationcampphl@gmail.com](mailto:transportationcampphl@gmail.com).
+[Learn more about our sponsorship packages](http://transportationcamp.org/events/phl2021/assets/uploads/resources/TCPHL_SponsorshipFlyer_2021_FINAL%20WEB.pdf) and please contact us at [transportationcampphl@gmail.com](mailto:transportationcampphl@gmail.com) for sponsorship inquiries.

 Want to learn more about the conference?
 Check out the ["First Time at a TransportationCamp?"](#firsttime) section below.